George-Yanni/StructoSphere/10-Indexing_Structures/indexing-structures.md

 - **Disk-Optimized**: Suitable for systems with frequent disk I/O.
 - **Compressed**: Reduces memory usage via structural or algorithmic compression.
 - **Cryptographic**: Supports secure data verification.

-This overview and comparison should help in selecting the appropriate structure for specific applications, balancing trade-offs in performance, space, and functionality.